Public Skating

 Download a copy of the 2023-2024 skating schedule

-Public skating at the Moncton Coliseum has ended for the year.
+Public skating has ended for the season.
+It will return fall 2024.

 Public Skating Safety Rules